katherinejleeming/katherinejleeming/README.md

 # 👋 Hey there!
 - Hi, I’m @katherinejleeming or Katie for short!
-- I began my coding journey earlier this year starting in front end development before taking the leap to C++ for game development in the summer.
+- I am currently undertaking the CFG Degree +Masters in Full Stack Development with Activision Blizzard.
 - I work with the RAF Air Cadets software development team working on C++ & JavaScript applications for the organisation focusing on UI/UX.
 - I’m currently continuing to learn C++ for Games Programming with Sumo Digital's Playbuffer after completing their Diversity Internship Training Programme in 2023.
-- Below you'll find some examples of the work I undertook on the internship as well as in my spare time developing my game programming skills.
+- Below you'll find some examples of projects created during my internship/ degree.

 **Languages**
 - C++
 - HTML & CSS
 - JavaScript
+- Python

 ### 🌱 C++ Projects
 #### Games developed using [SumoDigital's Playbuffer](https://github.com/sumo-digital-academy/playbuffer), a single-header C++ library for making simple 2D games.